microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/approval.md

 ---
 title: "approval resource type"
-description: "The approval object associated with a userConsentRequest or an accessPackageAssignmentRequest."
+description: "The approval object associated with a userConsentRequest, an accessPackageAssignmentRequest or a privilegedAccessGroupAssignmentScheduleRequest."
 author: "markwahl-msft"
 ms.localizationpriority: medium
 ms.prod: "governance"